 Commentary on Psalm 50:1-6

-First there is a blinding flash of light and then the thunderous sound of God speaking.
-It’s the story of the Transfiguration, right?
+First there is a blinding flash of light and then the thunderous sound of God speaking.1 It’s the story of the Transfiguration, right?
 Yes.
 But it is also the beginning of Psalm 50.

 A festival psalm

-Psalm 50 was probably composed for use at the Festival of Booths—also called the Festival of Tabernacles, Festival of Sukkot, or the Festival of Ingathering.
-It is a Festival psalm, similar to the other Festival psalms …
+Psalm 50 was probably composed for use at the Festival of Booths—also called the Festival of Tabernacles, Festival of Sukkot, or Festival of Ingathering.
+It is a festival psalm, similar to the other festival psalms.